mikesturm/Kinetic/SystemDirectives.md

 - Show a brief diff preview before committing.
 - Full technical details: SystemDirectives.md § 6 on GitHub.

+## 6.9 Auto-Commit Reminder Protocol

+**Purpose:**
+Prevent data loss from extended sessions by prompting the user to commit unsaved edits at safe intervals.

+**Behavior Rules**
+1. Track elapsed time since the last confirmed commit (either manual or automated).
+2. If more than **60 minutes** pass without a commit while in an active session, display a reminder:
+   > “It’s been about an hour since the last GitHub push.
+   > Would you like me to commit the current working edits to ensure nothing is lost?”
+3. If the user responds **yes**, run the standard `updateRepoFile` procedure for each file with pending changes, using a summary commit message such as:

+Auto-save checkpoint — <filename>

+Routine hourly commit to preserve in-session progress.

+4. If the user declines, reset the timer and continue monitoring.
+5. Never auto-commit without explicit confirmation.

+**Timer reset conditions**
+- Any successful commit or explicit cancel command (“skip auto-save reminder”).
+- Session inactivity exceeding 30 minutes (assume no edits to preserve).

+**Safety Note:**
+This protocol creates light-weight “checkpoint” commits; users may later squash or tidy them in Git history if desired.

 ---

 ## 7. Communication Standards